GuiMarion/IDyOMpy/docs/index.rst

    self

 This project propose a Python implementation for the IDyOM model made by Marcus Pearce.
+The code in under developpement, this website will be updated in real-time.
+All the code is available on GuiHub (link on the sidebar).
+This code implements an automatic documentation from function and class comments in the code, as well as unit tests for every functions.

 Get Started